 Since then, I have made several variations, just playing with different ingredients to see what works and what doesn’t.
 This latest cracker recipe involves a variety of super ingredients, all very low carb and extremely healthy.

 My current low-carb-full-of-goodness best friend is lupin flour.
 You can find it in Italy very easily (and cheaply), but it’s a little more difficult in the UK.
 A cautionary word: before you try lupin flour, be aware that it can cause an allergic reaction in those who have an existing peanut allergy.
-I will be ordering this lupin flour when I run out of my current Italian supplies.

 My other best friend is hemp flour, but I’ve used very little in this recipe as I didn’t want a strong earthy flavoured bread.
 The usual suspects are all included: chia seeds, flaxseed meal and coconut flour, plus some sunflower seeds and organic gluten-free oats included for good measure.
 Water and extra virgin olive oil provide the wetness that binds all the dry ingredients.
 No eggs!
 Yippee!!!!!